- 1 Introduction

 - Regional Proposal Generation: RCNN uses selective search to generate 2k proposal for each image

 - Feature Extraction: In this step, each region proposal is cropped into fixed resolution and a standard CNN model is used to extract a 4096-dimensional feature as a final representation.
-This feature has high level semantic and robust representation for each region’s proposals.
+This feature has a robust high-level semantic representation for each region’s proposals.

 - Classification and localization: The extracted features are fed into an SVM to classify the presence of the object within that candidate region proposal.
 In addition to predicting the presence of an object within the region proposals, the algorithm also predicts four values which are offset values to increase the precision of the bounding box.